AgarwalKritik/AgarwalKritik/README.md

 # Hey there! 👋

-I'm Kritik Agarwal, an upcoming CSE Master's student at IIT Hyderabad with a strong passion for technology and a relentless curiosity to explore the depths of the tech world.
+I'm Kritik Agarwal, a CSE Master's student at IIT Hyderabad with a strong passion for technology and a relentless curiosity to explore the depths of the tech world.
 I'm a tech enthusiast with a focus on computer science and its applications.

 ## About Me